Pioneer466/Polymarket-BTC-short-horizon-signal-study/docs/polymarket-btc-study.md

 The current study supports a restrained conclusion:

-- yes, Polymarket BTC short-horizon markets can be collected and analyzed cleanly
+- Polymarket BTC short-horizon markets can be collected and analyzed cleanly
-- yes, the `5m` horizon may contain a weak signal
+- The `5m` horizon may contain a weak signal
-- no, the current evidence does not support a strong or production-ready trading edge
+- The current evidence does not support a strong or production-ready trading edge

 The `5m` horizon is the only one that shows early signs of predictive value in this reference sample, and even there the signal is rare.
 The `15m` horizon has data, but no threshold-triggered edge in the current run.